pingel-org/axle/README.md

 There are many equivalent ways to encode the same behavior, no matter what language is used.
-Choosing a particular representation for a program will *always* make other programs that wish to share code less well-tuned in that language.
+Choosing a particular representation for a program will *always* make other programs that share code less well-tuned in that language.

 For example: In choosing the "matrix" is a core concept, Matlab necessarily makes other data types more difficult to support.